 What else can you do?
 Sore, cracked nipples are most likely caused by improper latch or poor positioning while breastfeeding.
 See out help from a lactation consultant—ask the breastfeeding specialist to observe you nurse and offer feedback on your technique.
 Often, only slight changes are needed to turn breastfeeding into a pain-free experience!

+What's safe?
 As long as dosing instructions are carefully followed, most over-the-counter cold and flu remedies are classified as compatible with breastfeeding.
 Dextromethorphan (DXM or DM) is viewed as the safest treatment for coughs, followed by guaifenesin (Robitussin).

 Nursing moms get the green light to use cough drops, but because menthol can reduce milk supply, avoid eating excessive amounts of menthol-containing lozenges.
 For nasal relief, look for fluticasone (Flonase), cromolyn sodium (Nasalcrom), or saline drops.
 Pseudoephedrine (Sudafed) may significantly decrease milk supply in some women and is best avoided.
 Acetaminophen can be safely used to treat fever associated with both colds and flu.